-4.4.10.
-Continuation/Expansion Application Documents
+4.4.11.
+Expansion Application Documents

-If the project proposed is being submitted for competitive renewal, the additional document described in section 4.4.10.1 is required.
+If the project proposed is being submitted as an expansion project, the additional document described in section 4.4.12 is required.

-4.4.10.1 Most Recently Funded Project Summary (3 pages)
+4.4.12.
+Most Recently Funded Project Summary, if Applicable (3 pages)

 Upload a summary that outlines the progress made with the most recently funded CPRIT award.
 Applicants must describe results and outcomes of the most recently funded award and demonstrate why further funding is warranted.